-Use of unique materials like reclaimed or recycled wood requires a more active role of the design professional in sourcing and pre-approving desired material selections.
+DESIGN PROFESSIONAL RESPONSIBILITY Use of unique materials like reclaimed or recycled wood requires a more active role of the design professional in sourcing and pre-approving desired material selections.
 There are no traditional guidelines with these types of materials to assure either the woodwork manufacturer or the design professional of achieving an intended result.
-There will be situations where the design professional will be required to directly participate in the individual piecemeal selection and layout process of the product.

-CONTRACT DOCUMENTS, shall clearly indicate or delineate all material, fabrication, installation and applicable building code/regulation requirements with the clear understanding that incomplete design choices, changes in scope or material selection, lack of material selection, or design choices made after initial bid may impact the cost or not be possible.
+There will be situations where the design professional will be required to directly participate in the individual piecemeal selection and layout contract delineate all material, fabrication, installation and applicable building code/regulation requirements with the clear understanding that incomplete design choices, changes in scope or material selection, lack of material selection, or design choices made after initial bid may impact the cost or not be possible.